Homes England: History

+Homes and Communities Agency (HCA)

-The Chief Executive for the body was announced as Bob Kerslake in December 2007.
+The chief executive for the body was announced as Bob Kerslake in December 2007.
 Kerslake had led the regeneration of Sheffield as chief executive of the City Council since 1997.

-On 17 October 2008 the Housing Minister Iain Wright announced the Board members of the HCA including Robert Napier (chair), Kate Barker, Candy Atherton, and Shaukat Moledina (previously Vice-Chair of the Housing Corporation).
+On 17 October 2008, the Housing Minister Iain Wright announced the Board members of the HCA including Robert Napier (chair), Kate Barker, Candy Atherton, and Shaukat Moledina (previously vice-chair of the Housing Corporation).

-Kerslake was appointed as a Permanent Secretary at the agency's parent Department for Communities and Local Government in September 2010.
-The HCA announced that it would appoint an interim Chief Executive from existing staff.
+Kerslake was appointed as a permanent secretary at the agency's parent Department for Communities and Local Government in September 2010.
+The HCA announced that it would appoint an interim chief executive from existing staff.

 Housing minister Grant Shapps announced early on that the TSA would be abolished as part of the cull of quangos by the coalition government after the 2010 general election.
 In June 2010, he said that the HCA would be retained but become "smaller, more strategic - with the HCA's functions being delivered under local leadership."

 In September 2010, the HCA was also included on a list of organisations being considered for closure.
 However, Shapps announced in October that the TSA would be merged into the HCA.
 In November, he confirmed that the HCA would be retained, but reformed to cut running costs.

-New initiatives
+Kickstart initiative

-The HCA's Kickstart programme provided grants to developers in order to rescue stalled projects during the recession, helping to maintain employment and output of new homes.
-One of the most groundbreaking Kickstart projects was a £45.6 million investment in Berkeley Homes to provide 555 new homes for rent on the open market, located in London, the south east and south west.
+The HCA's Kickstart programme provided grants to developers in order to rescue stalled projects during the Great Recession, helping to maintain employment and output of new homes.
+One notable Kickstart projects was a £45.6 million investment in Berkeley Homes to provide 555 new homes for rent on the open market, located in London, the south east and south west.
 However, after a campaign for disclosure by Building Design magazine, the agency revealed that many Kickstart projects failed to meet CABE's standards of good design.